 Instead of expending the mental and physical energy to do all these little things early in the morning—when most of us, even if we got good sleep, are still a little groggy—why not do them the evening before?
-Getting up early and going straight to work would be significantly easier if your clothes were laid out already, you had a breakfast and lunch waiting for you in the fridge, and your briefcase or work bag was already packed full of everything you needed, waiting by the door.
+Getting up early and going straight to work would be significantly easier if your clothes were laid out already, you had single-serving meals waiting for you in the fridge, and your briefcase or work bag was already packed full of everything you needed, waiting by the door.

 One surprising reason that most of us would acknowledge that this is a good idea but never seem to actually implement it more than sporadically is that we don’t have a good system for reminding us of and walking us through the process in the evening.
 The term system sounds complicated, but it doesn’t have to be.
 A simple checklist of evening to-dos written on a little index card that sits on your bathroom counter so you always see it before bed can be amazingly effective.

 While getting good sleep and removing morning friction are important components for establishing a consistent and effective habit of morning productivity, a hugely important factor is having a clear plan for doing work that matters.

 When you talk to those annoyingly productive morning people, one strong pattern that emerges is that the kind of work they’re doing early in the morning is work they deeply care about and are generally excited to do.

 I imagine, for example, that there are very few productive early morning widget packagers.
 Conversely, people who are productive in the morning tend to be productive on a certain type of work.
 Namely, work that is creative, challenging, and in some way personally meaningful.